 International Air from $899

 Kids Under 18 Years Save $500 Off

 NEW Kayaking Program

-Embark Silver Cloud and meet some of your fellow explorers as you become acquainted with the luxurious amenities found on board.
+Transfers to the airport for your charter flight to Ushuaia.
+Transfer from the airport to the ship to embark Silver Cloud and meet some of your fellow explorers.
+Settle in and become acquainted with the luxurious amenities found on board.

 A mandatory safety drill will take place before you set sail.
 You will be introduced to your Expedition Team and important members of the crew.